 - Condition of each habitat parcel

-- Locations (if they are local nature priorities)
+- Locations (if they are nature priorities of local importance)

 Further information in regards to irreplaceable habitats present on the specific plot of land will be detailed based on the results of the relevant habitat survey undertaken pre-development.
-Findings from a habitat survey can then be used to gauge the type, size, condition and location of habitats into a biodiversity metric 3.1 score.
+Findings from a habitat survey can then be used to gauge the habitat’s size, type, condition and location into a biodiversity metric 4.0 score.
 The resulting net biodiversity gain score will then be measured in what are known as ‘biodiversity units‘ or ‘biodiversity credits‘.

-For further information on BNG metrics and the difference between each version, check out our guide to the biodiversity metric.
+For additional information on BNG metrics, the latest DEFRA metric and the difference between each version, check out our guide to the biodiversity metric.

-Assessing mandatory biodiversity net gain on or off site will need to take place at the point that planning permission is applied for, allowing for recent, deliberate harm to the biodiversity value of your site to be considered.
+Assessing mandatory biodiversity net gain on or off-site will need to take place at the point that planning conditions are applied for, allowing for recent, deliberate harm to the biodiversity value of your site to be considered.
 As a result, local flora and fauna won’t be harmed to artificially reduce the biological value of land and make the 10% net gain requirement easier to achieve.
-If this is found to be the case and the work or other activity on the site took place without permission, the consequences of those works will not be taken into consideration when assessing the biodiversity value of the site.
+If this is found to be the case and the work or other activity on the site took place without permission, the consequences of those works will not be taken into consideration when assessing the value of the site.

 At the outset, you will probably need a preliminary ecological appraisal – a baseline walkover ecological impact assessment that includes an opportunity to identify priority habitats as part of the biodiversity metric.
-Then, once the development is complete, further surveys will be performed and your site will be scored again to determine whether biodiversity net gain has been achieved.
-A ‘net gain’ in biodiversity will be successful if the score is higher post-development than it was pre-development.
-Under the Environment Act 2021, your site will have to achieve a post-development net gain score that is at least 10% higher.
+Then, once the development work is complete, further surveys will be performed and your site will be scored again to determine whether biodiversity net gain has been achieved.
+A ‘net gain’ in biodiversity will be successful if the score is higher after the development than it was before the development.
+Under the Environment Act 2021, your site will have to achieve a net gain score that is at least 10% higher.
 It also insists on the net gains for biodiversity realistically remaining in a better state for at least 30 years.

 How to Deliver Biodiversity Net Gain of 10% on Your Site

 When it comes to achieving the required 10% mandatory BNG increase to enhance the site to a better state, you have a number of options.
 That said, regardless of the route you choose to take, the habitats you create or enhance as part of biodiversity net gain must be maintained for at least 30 years.
-Local planning authorities – as well as relevant governing public bodies such as Natural England and DEFRA – will also be permitted to stipulate protection over and above this.
+Local planning authorities will also be permitted to stipulate protection over and above this.

 What about Offsetting and Biodiversity Credits?